corda/samples-java/Features/customlogging-yocordapp/README.md

 ## Custom Logging

-This is a modified version of the original yo cordapp with some additions to use custom log4j2 configurations.
+This is a modified version of the original yo CorDapp with some additions to use custom log4j2 configurations.

 The primary example we've implemented here is json logging which is configured in `config/dev/log4j2.xml`.

 This gives us the ability to use Log4j thread contexts to log arbitrary objects or data points in json format.

-In this example not only do the node logs output in json but we can add arbitrary key value pairs as well.
+In this example not only do the node logs output in json, but we can add arbitrary key value pairs as well.

 ```java
     // here we have our first opportunity to log out the contents of the flow arguments.